cstroe/sentry-example/README.md

 ### Postgres Volume

-Create the directory to pesist our Postgres databases:
+Create the directory to persist our Postgres databases:

 ```
 mkdir -p tmp/postgres-data